St. Patrick's Higher Secondary School: Description

-With three sections for each class/grade from KG-10 and two section for 11-12, there are about 1,800 students enrolled in the school.
+With three sections for each class/grade from KG to 10 and two sections for 11 and 12, there are about 1,800 students enrolled in the school.
 The school follows the 10+2 Council for the Indian School Certificate Examinations curriculum which includes the national ICSE exam at the end of Class 10, and the ISC Science exam at the end of Class 12.
 The school enjoys considerable recognition for academic excellence, having produced many state and national rankers.

 St. Patrick's was originally a fully residential school.
 It started admitting day scholars later, and finally closed the hostel completely in 1984.
 The school has enrolled girls in Classes 11 and 12 since 2009.
 The Jubilee Hospital Building on the grounds was built in 1918.
 It is no longer a functioning hospital, having closed at the same time that hostel was closed.
 It is currently used as a residence for some staff members.

 The school is one of the largest landowners in Asansol, with buildings, fields, a huge pond and acres of virgin wooded areas bordering prime real estate like the residential colony known as Hill View or other schools like Loreto Convent, Maria Goretti, St. Joseph's School and St. Vincent's School.